accede: assent or agree to a demand, request, or treaty.

 accomplice: A person who helps another commit a crime

-accumulate: gather together or acquire an increasing number or quantity of
+accumulate: gather together or acquire an increasing number

-adolescent: of a young person, in the process of developing from a child into an adult
+adolescent: of a young person, in the process of developing

 adroit: clever or skillful in using the hands or mind